 Dates and times specified in the Mise-o-jeu Betting offer in connection with a question indicate the time limit by which a prediction on this question can be registered ("the time limit").

 A selection registered as part of a transaction made at a Loto-Québec retailer can be cancelled only within thirty (30) minutes of its registration, but never after the first time limit pertaining to the selection or never after midnight the day of its registration.

 Prédictions is a sports pool game that lets you compete against other sports fans in Québec.

 To participate, get the applicable Prédictions list from a Loto-Québec retailer or visit the "Gaming Offer" on the PRÉDICTIONS tab.
 Then, fill out a selection slip by making your predictions of the winning team for each match of a given List.

 © Loto-Québec and Subsidiaries, 2020.
 All rights reserved.

 Loto-Québec may, at any time and at its discretion, modify the odds of the betting offer.
 The odds applicable at the time of the transaction take precedence over any other odds previously associated with any of your predictions.
-In the event of a disparity between the Potential winnings calculated through this Web site and those generated by the Loto-Québec computer system, the latter shall prevail.
-In the event of a disparity between the results presented on this site and those of Loto-Québec's official winning list, the latter shall prevail.
+In the event of a disparity between the Potential winnings calculated through this website and those generated by Loto-Québec's computer system, the latter shall prevail.
+In the event of a disparity between the results presented on this website and those of Loto-Québec's official winning list, the latter shall prevail.